 - Compressor amp draw increase (early warning of failure)

-Warranty Considerations: Sub-Zero warranties require proof of regular maintenance.
-Keep service records for all professional maintenance to preserve warranty coverage.
+Warranty Considerations: Sub-Zero warranties may require proof of regular maintenance.
+Keep service records for all professional maintenance to help preserve warranty coverage.

 Thermador Refrigerators